creative-co/dockhero-docs/README.md

 Attaching to motdhttp_web_1
 ```

-Now we can test if the stack is up (here we assume Dockes is installed via `docker-machine`):
+Now you can test if the stack is up (assuming Dockes is installed via `docker-machine`):
 ```term
 $ curl http://$(docker-machine ip default)/
 From listening comes wisdom and from speaking repentance.